sociomantic-tsunami/microbe/README.md

 (for modern browsers and ie10+)

-microbe is a javascript library to aid in DOM manipulation as well as facilitating events, object observation, and data binding.
+microbe is a javascript library to aid in DOM manipulation aimed at speed and consistency as well as facilitating events, and data binding.
 It uses the micro character ( µ ) that is accessible in:

 + osx: alt + m
 + windows: alt + 0181